 The 2014 National Society of Genetic Counselors (NSGC) Annual Education Conference included a pre-symposium workshop that presented information on how to establish a new master's degree program in genetic counseling.
 At this session, Maryann Campion, MS, CGC presented a nice summary of the steps needed for program development.
 Access that presentation information here.

 ACGC recommends that all universities and/or institutions who are considering developing a master's degree in genetic counseling become familiar with the Standards of Accreditation and the Practice Based Competencies as a first step in understanding the components of an accredited program.

-*A letter of intent is submitted by a prospective program a minimum of three months before submitting an Accreditation Application for New Program.
+*A letter of intent is submitted by a prospective program a minimum of 30 days before submitting an Accreditation Application for New Program.

 |Letters of Intent* Received|

 |State||University and Program||LOI Accepted||Application Received |

 |CA||KGI School of Pharmacy||4/11/2017|||